SpencerDeMera/CPSC-449-Project-1/Project4/README.md

 `removePoll(username, poll_id)`             |                                                           | Remove a poll link instance and send a notification email if its invalid
 `email_notify(username, id)`                |                                                           | Takes data on an invalid action and sends an email notification

+## Perforance
+    * **Aside from 404/405 error code issues**
+    * `hey` load tests show Asynchronous newPost endpoint is slower than synchronous
+        * Overall performance Summary:
+            * Synchronous and Asynchronous differ by 3 - 5 seconds on average for slowest time
+            * Synchronous and Asynchronous differ by 0.2 - 0.4 seconds on average for fastest time
+        * Histogram and Latency distributions reflect same differences relative to their own values

 ## Resolved Issues
 * Notable bug fixes